cometbft/cometbft-rs/README.md

 [![Apache 2.0 Licensed][license-image]][license-link]
 ![Rust Stable][rustc-image]

-[Tendermint] in Rust with [TLA+ specifications](/docs/spec).
+[CometBFT] in Rust with [TLA+ specifications](/docs/spec).

-Tendermint is a high-performance blockchain consensus engine for Byzantine fault tolerant applications written in any programming language.
+CometBFT is a high-performance blockchain consensus engine for Byzantine fault tolerant applications written in any programming language.

 ## Tendermint Core Compatibility

-tendermint-rs has been tested for compatibility with Tendermint Core v0.34.21.
+cometbft-rs has been tested for compatibility with Tendermint Core v0.34.21.

 ## Requirements